Arthur Duray

-Arthur Duray (9 February 1882 – 11 February 1954) was born in New York City of Belgian parents and later became a French citizen.
-An early aviator, he held Belgian license #3.
-He is probably best known today for breaking the land speed record on three separate occasions between July, 1903 and March, 1904.
-Driver George Stewart legally changed his name to Leon Duray in tribute to fellow driver Arthur Duray.
+Arthur Jules Joseph Duray (9 February 1882 – 11 February 1954) was a Belgian racing driver and aviator.
+He was one of the first Belgians to pilot an aircraft, holding Belgian license #3.
+Duray is best known for breaking the land speed record on three separate occasions between July, 1903 and March, 1904.

+After serving in the French Foreign Legion during the First World War, Duray acquired French nationality by naturalization in 1933.

+American racer George Stewart legally changed his name to Leon Duray in tribute to Arthur Duray.